lujji/stm8-bootloader/README.md

 # stm8-bootloader
-Serial bootloader for STM8S microcontrollers.
+Serial bootloader for STM8S and STM8L microcontrollers.
 A detailed write-up on this bootloader is posted [here](https://lujji.github.io/blog/serial-bootloader-for-stm8).

 ## Features